microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_ha/_index.md

 ## Perform database failover with SQL Managed Instance Availability Groups

 The following README will guide you on how to explore and test Azure Arc-enabled SQL Managed Instance Availability Groups, simulate failures and DB replication.
-In this scenario, you will be restoring a sample database, will initiate a failover to force HA event as well as validating database replication across multiple SQL nodes in an availability groups.
+In this scenario, you will be restoring a sample database, will initiate a failover to force HA event as well as validating database replication across multiple SQL nodes in an availability group.

-> **Note: This guide assumes you already deployed a Azure Arc-enabled SQL Managed Instance on Azure Kubernetes Service (AKS).
+> **Note: This guide assumes you already deployed an Azure Arc-enabled SQL Managed Instance on Azure Kubernetes Service (AKS).
 If you haven't, this [following bootstrap Jumpstart scenario](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_data/aks/aks_mssql_mi_arm_template/) offers you a way to do so in an automated fashion.
 All the steps and operations described in this readme assume you used the mentioned bootstrap Jumpstart scenario and have the Client VM as part of it.**

 > **Note: Azure Arc-enabled SQL Managed Instance with Availability Groups is currently in [preview](https://docs.microsoft.com/en-us/azure/azure-arc/data/release-notes)**.

 ## Deployed Kubernetes Resources

 When deploying Azure Arc-enabled SQL Managed Instance in an availability group, multiple Kubernetes resources are created to support it.
-Below section describes the main ones that are important to understand for this scenario.
+The below section describes the main ones that are important to understand for this scenario.

 ### SQL MI Pods Replicas

 Three SQL pods replicas will be deployed to assemble the availability group.
-These can be seen using the _`kubectl get pods -n <deployment namespace> -o wide`_ command, for example _`kubectl get pods -n arc -o wide`_.
+These can be seen using the _`kubectl get pods -n <deployment namespace> -o wide`_ command, for example, _`kubectl get pods -n arc -o wide`_.

 ![SQL pods](./01.png)